 - 6. The practice is intended to provide an incentive to keep a vegetative cover on cropland receiving manure, which will help prevent the loss of nutrients, by absorbing any excess nutrients from the soil and reducing surface erosion. - 7.
 This practice applies only to on-farm manure generating operations and to acres necessary for application as referenced in the nutrient management plan.
 A 3-year nutrient management plan is required for this practice.
 The 3-year plan is required to reflect active nutrient management planning and implementation.
 The NMP shall require cropping rotation practices that are consistent with sound agronomic crop production practices (i.e. if the producer knows he will not have sufficient other acreage to make fall manure applications, then the spring/summer crop shall be planned for a harvest date that will allow adequate fall growth to utilize the nutrients and reduce soil erosion.) - 8.
 Planting shall occur within 2 weeks of summer/fall harvest, but no later than the planting dates listed. - 9.
 Winter tissue testing is encouraged as part of the practice for crops that will be harvested. - 10.
 A fall soil nitrate test is required annually.
 If the 6" fall soil nitrate test is less than 30 ppm, then a manure application at planting is allowed.
-If fall soil nitrate test is greater than 30 ppm at planting, then the crop must be well established (4-6" tall and 50% ground cover) and temperatures conducive to N uptake at time of manure application. - 11.
+If fall soil nitrate test is greater than 30 ppm at planting, then the crop must be well established (4-6" tall and 50% ground cover) and temperatures conducive to N uptake at time of manure application.
+Soil nitrate tests should represent a minimum of 7 acres on average and a maximum of 20 acres on average. - 11.
 A manure sample shall be taken at time of application and is a required component of this practice.
 Application recommendations shall be consistent with the approved NMP and a recent manure test (i.e. within 1 year). - 12.
 Total fall N application shall not exceed 30 lbs/acre.
 Commercial P may be applied on soils having less than a medium soil test level.
 Total P application (manure + commercial) shall not exceed recommendation for the crop rotation in the nutrient management plan.
 Commercial N (not to exceed 15 lbs/acre) as part of the P fertilizer is allowed. - 13.
 Spring N applications (after March 1) shall be based on tissue tests. - 14.
 Soil tests must be taken within 18 months of practice sign-up.